MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Step-3--Join-computers-to-the-new-Windows-Server-2012-R2-Essentials-server.md

 3. In the address bar, type **http://<servername\>/Connect**, and then press ENTER.

-4. Follow the onscreen instructions to join the client computer to the new [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)] server.
+4. Follow the onscreen instructions to join the client computer to the new --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials server.

 ## Next steps
- You have joined your client computers to the new server running [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)].
+ You have joined your client computers to the new server running --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials.
 Now go to [Step 4: Move settings and data to the Destination Server for Windows Server 2012 R2 Essentials migration](../Topic/Step%204:%20Move%20settings%20and%20data%20to%20the%20Destination%20Server%20for%20Windows%20Server%202012%20R2%20Essentials%20migration.md).

  To view all the steps, see [Migrate to Windows Server 2012 R2 Essentials](../migrate/Migrate-from-Previous-Versions-to-Windows-Server-2012-R2-Essentials-or-Windows-Server-Essentials-Experience.md).